 Permanent Collection Dartmouth Hitchcock Medical Center

 During his inpatient stays, I often walked the hospital corridors to stretch my legs.
-When I stopped at each piece of art or photography I found the works more than decoration.
-Each stop became a momentary hiding place from all things medical and a ministry to relieve stress,while my husband managed with extraordinary grace and courage, all the treatments given to keep his cancer at bay.
+The artwork was for me more than decoration.
+Each stop was a momentary hiding place from all things medical and a ministry to relieve my stress,while my husband with extraordinary grace managed all the treatments given to keep his cancer at bay.

-Along one path I a sculpture of a blue lady. caught my attention.
+Along one path a blue lady sculpture caught my attention.
 I stopped to admire her.
-Struck by her defiant yet graceful stance with hand on her hip and her chin-up, I spoke to her.
-“Something happened in your life too, and you also waiting and look for someone.”
+I was struck by her defiant yet graceful stance with her hand on her hip and her chin-up.
+I spoke to her.
+“Something happened in your life too, and you also wait and look for someone.”

-My pastel of The Blue Lady and the story behind why I painted her now hangs in the new Hematology-Oncology Reception at the North Entrance of Dartmouth-Hitchcock Medical Center in memory of my husband.
-Perhaps it will encourage someone else looks and waits for someone.
+My pastel of The Blue Lady and the story behind why I painted her now hangs in the new Hematology-Oncology Reception at the North Entrance of Dartmouth-Hitchcock Medical Center in memory of my husband, Werner Zwahlen, a beautiful man to know.
+Perhaps the painting will give encourage to another person who looks and waits for someone.